-The bill, HB 365, introduces an optional ad valorem tax exemption for business inventory, which is defined as tangible personal property held for sale, in production for sale, or to become part of goods.
-It allows parishes to exempt 100% of business inventory from property taxes, provided that the exemption is approved by the sheriff, school board, and parish governing authority.
-Parishes that opt for this exemption before July 1, 2027, will receive a one-time payment from the Revenue Stabilization Trust Fund, with specific payment amounts based on the ad valorem taxes collected in the previous year.
-The bill also establishes that any election to reduce the fair market value percentage of business inventory is irrevocable and can only occur once per assessment period.
+The bill, HB 365, introduces an optional ad valorem tax exemption for business inventory, which is defined as tangible personal property held for sale, in production for sale, or to become part of production.
+Parishes can elect to exempt 100% of business inventory from property taxes, either immediately or over a period not exceeding five years, and will receive a one-time payment from the Revenue Stabilization Trust Fund based on the amount of ad valorem taxes collected on business inventory.
+The bill also allows parishes to reduce the percentage of fair market value applicable to business inventory, but this election is irrevocable and can only be made once per assessment period.

 HB365 Engrossed: